 Collier Arbor Care is the first company on the West Coast to be accredited by the Tree Care Industry Association.

-- Check spruce trees for aphids and treat with insecticidal soap if found.*
+- Check trees for leaf feeding caterpillars and treat if needed.*

 *Services provided by Collier Arbor Care